-The Group's operating revenue arises from Software as a Service ("SaaS") agreements and amounted to \$31.5 million for the year ended 30 June 2017.
+The Group's operating revenue comprises revenue from Software as a Service ("SaaS") agreements and amounted to \$33.8 million for the year ended 30 June 2018.

-The Group's SaaS agreements comprise two main elements, subscription based contract revenue and activity based revenue.
-The revenue recognition for these elements is often different to the timing of cash flows received and is recognised in the accounting period in which the services are rendered, as per the Group's accounting policy in Note 3 to the financial statements.
+The Group's SaaS agreements include two main elements, subscription based contract revenue (billed in advance) and activity based (referrals) revenue (billed in arrears).
+Revenue is generated from a high volume of transactions and is dependent on the operation of IT systems.

+Revenue is recognised in the accounting period in which the services are rendered, as per the Group's accounting policy in Note 3 to the financial statements.

-Revenue is a key measure of the financial performance of the Group, and in our view is of particular interest to the users of the financial statements in assessing the performance of the Group.
+Revenue is a key measure of the financial performance of the Group and in our view is of particular interest to the users of the financial statements in assessing the performance of the Group.
+Due to the significant audit effort required to assess the occurrence and cut-off of revenue recognition we determined this area to be a key audit matter.